126 to 46 votes, India’s candidate secures key UN committee post

 Maitra is posted as a first secretary in the permanent mission to the UN in New York.
 Maitra was elected to the Advisory Committee on Administrative and Budgetary Questions (ACABQ) by 126 to 46 votes.

 India has served as a member of the committee since its inception in 1946.
 A place on the committee is considered to be coveted in nature.
-The win is also crucial as New Delhi is set to start a two year stint as a non-permanent member of the UN Security Council next year.
+The win is also crucial as New Delhi is set to start a two-year stint as a non-permanent member of the UN Security Council next year.

 The ACABQ performs key functions, which includes the examination of the budget submitted by the UN Secretary General to the General Assembly.
 It also advises the General Assembly on administrative and budgetary issues.